0belous/A2-spectator-docs/README.md

 # Orion drift spectator

 ## What this is:
+- Documentation and scripts used by the A2 spectator
 - Data extracted from the game files
 - Data that everyone, who has orion drift downloaded, has access to
 - Data everyone has access to, simply published in a format that makes it easy to view without the extraction proccess